 Cooling gear, without the hype

-Most cooling problems come down to three questions: can you vent, does your window fit a normal AC, and is refrigeration even worth it?
-Each guide below answers one of them honestly — including who should skip the product entirely.
-Start with the situation that sounds like yours.
+Most cooling problems come down to a few honest questions: can you vent a portable AC, does your window fit a normal unit, is refrigeration even worth it — or do you just need to cool your own body on the move?
+Each guide below answers one of them, including who should skip the product entirely.
+Not sure where to start?
+The free Find Your Cooler tool routes you to the honest best fit in one question.

-We may earn a commission when you buy through links on this page, at no extra cost to you.
-As an Amazon Associate we earn from qualifying purchases.
+We may earn a commission when you buy through some links on this page, at no extra cost to you — it's how we keep the reviews free.
+We only recommend what we'd buy ourselves, and we tell you when our top pick isn't one we earn on.
 See how we earn.
 How we earn.

 Pick your problem